TheRealKr3ative/Plinko/README.md

 ## Standalone Caches

-Set `standalone = true` to decouple a cache from the player lifecycle.
-Useful for match state, round data, or any server-side store keyed by something other than a player.
+Set `standalone = true` to decouple a cache from the player lifecycle entirely.
+The cache won't listen to `PlayerAdded` or `PlayerRemoving`, and it doesn't support `onLoad` or `onSave`.
+Lifecycle is fully manual -- useful for match state, zone data, or any server-side store keyed by something other than a player.

 ```lua
 local MatchCache = Plinko.define("MatchCache", {